-The development of a Core Capabilities Framework for The Transition of Young People into Adult Services in England will build upon and be complementary to the previous and ongoing work undertaken by NHSE/I and the Burdett National Transition Nursing Network.
+The development of a Core Capabilities Framework for The Transition of Young People into Adult Services in England will build upon and be complementary to the previous and ongoing work undertaken by NHS England and Improvement (NHSE/I) and the Burdett National Transition Nursing Network.
 NHSE&I, in collaboration with key stakeholders are developing a National Framework for Transition.
 The Burdett Nursing Network are supporting healthcare professionals to develop best practice pathways and exemplar models of care.
 The aim of the work is to ensure that young people are actively prepared for moving into adult services and appropriately supported as a young person in this service, to ensure they remain engaged with their care and treatment to improve patient and family experience alongside improving long term health outcomes.

 The development of a Core Capabilities Framework will provide the health sector with a consistent approach to training for the successful transition of young people between children’s and adult services.
 Currently there is no national framework that addresses this need.